 Voting Systems Used

-In 2020, West Virginia primarily used either DRE voting machines with VVPAT paper records or ballot marking devices for all voters in polling places statewide; in 2022, most West Virginia counties will primarily use ballot marking devices for all voters, with some jurisdictions still fielding DREs with VVPAT for all voters or as accessible systems.
+Most West Virginia counties primarily use ballot marking devices for all voters, with some jurisdictions still fielding DREs with VVPAT for all voters or as accessible systems.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.

 West Virginia audits optical scan ballots as well as DREs with VVPAT.
-See, WV Code § 3-4A-13.
-According to WV Code, § 3-5-15 absentee ballots must be received by Election Day, so they are included in the audit.
+See, West Virginia State Rule 153-18.
+According to WV Code, § 3-5-15 absentee ballots must be received by the canvass, so they are included in the audit.

 At least 3% of the precincts are to be chosen at random and the voter-verified paper ballots are to be counted manually.
 See, WV Code, §3-4A-28(d).